Environmental Health Services - 607.778.2887

 - Investigation and follow-up of animal bite reports and submission of animal specimens for rabies analysis.

 - The Broome County Health Department will no longer be assisting in the direct shipment of ticks to the New York State Department of Health.
-Two links are provided for your use to identify and provide information on ticks.
+Three links are provided for your use to identify and provide information on ticks.

 Childhood Lead Poisoning Prevention - 607.778.2847